Inside an Internal Communication Strategy

 Think about where your business is at regarding internal communication.
 Take a closer look at your company’s structure, culture, and existing communication methods.
-Examine every aspect of your company’s internal communication and pinpoint what needs to be improved.
+Moreover, examine every aspect of your company’s internal communication and pinpoint what needs to be improved.
 A few ways for you to check the effectiveness of your current communication tactics would be: asking employees to fill out anonymous feedback forms or checking the analytics tab in your internal communication tools.

 When setting a goal for your internal communication strategy, go through what you found during the previous step.
 Do your communication tool analytics show a low engagement rate?
 Was there a shift in your organization’s priorities?
 Whatever it is, it should have an impact on the goal you set.
 Deciding what your goal is, also means that you should have a way of telling when you’ve finally reached it, so make sure you’re able to measure the effectiveness of your new communication strategy.
 While developing your strategy, it may help to follow the S.M.A.R.T. logic:

 Clearly define what you’re trying to accomplish.

 Create steps and objectives that can help you track your progress as you’re approaching the goal.